 What is Dal Gosht?

-Dal Gosht is a traditional Pakistani and North Indian curry dish usually made with Chana Dal and any kind of red meat (lamb, mutton, beef, all good!).
-It’s usually cooked in a masala base of onions and tomatoes like most typical curries and a variety of South Asian spices.
-It’s hearty, comforting and perfect for a winters day meal!
+Dal Gosht is a traditional Pakistani and North Indian curry dish usually made with Chana Dal - yellow split peas - and any kind of red meat (lamb, mutton, beef, all good!).
+It's usually cooked in a masala base of onions and tomatoes like most typical curries and a variety of South Asian spices.
+It's hearty, comforting and perfect for a winters day meal!

 How do you make Dal Gosht?

 The reason why I fell into that year-long rut of making those same 3 things was because they were EASY.
-I find making Dal Gosht SO easy and effortless – it requires such little brain power and attention to ensuring things don’t become overcooked.
-If you skimp on the Tadka, this is sooooooooo easy.
+I find making Dal Gosht SO easy and effortless - it requires such little brain power and attention to ensuring things don't become overcooked.
+If you skimp on the Tadka, this EVEN MORE easy.
 I love it.

 My Dal Gosht recipe starts off with throwing almost all the ingredients into a large pot or pan alongside some water.
 By almost all the ingredients, I mean the meat, onions, tomatoes, ginger, garlic and all the spices.
 Let that flavour party simmer on a low heat with the lid on for between 1-1.5hrs.